pinterest tag

 Red Beard Cafe/Dylan Sherrard

 As you drive north from Kamloops, add a dash of excitement to your road trip with the McLure Ferry.
 This unique reaction ferry (propelled solely by the current of the river) has a two-vehicle, 12-person limit but only takes five minutes to cross the North Thompson River and continue your journey along Highway 5.
 Children, in particular, will delight in this endearing experience, and parents will appreciate the nostalgic feeling of simpler travel.
-Please note that the ferry operates spring through fall from 7:00am to 12:00pm and 1:00pm to 6:20pm.
+Please note that the ferry operates from spring through fall from 7:00 am to 12:00 pm and 1:00 pm to 6:20 pm.

-Whether you take the ferry or choose to skip it, your next pit stop could be the town of Barriere.
-Western roots run deep here and you’ll also find plenty of lakes where you can partake in recreational activities like fishing, camping, and boating.
-Here are a couple of other activities you might want to enjoy while passing through;
+Western roots run deep in Barriere, and you’ll also find plenty of lakes where you can partake in recreational activities like fishing, camping, and boating.
+Here are a couple of other activities you might want to enjoy while passing through:

 Barriere Farmers’ Market